 - The new Kathmandu Litehaul 38L comes in three different colour combos.
 Plain black, black and grey and navy and blue.
 As usual, I have gone with black.
 I travel with a backpack but often need to look quite smart.
 I do really like the grey and black one, but I just couldn’t break with tradition.

 - The dimensions are 55cm x 32cm x 30cm.

 - The bag has 38 litres of space.
 Unlike it’s predecessor, this can’t be stretched to more.
 You get 38 litres and no more.
 This keeps it within the airline restrictions though.
 There is no bulge to mess you up, a god send on the stricter carriers.

 - It weighs just 1.56 kg (around 3 lbs).

-- To check the latest prices in the UK CLICK HERE for the rest of the world CLICK HERE
+- To check the latest prices in the UK CLICK HERE (, for the USA Oz, NZ and the USA especially) CLICK HERE and for Australia and New Zealand CLICK HERE

 The front is very plain on the black version.
 I think that the plain frontage on the black bag makes it wonderful for those who need to look a bit smarter; business travellers for example.